491 John Young Way

 Malvern Treatment Center is 5 miles from Exton, Pennsylvania

-Malvern Treatment Center has been offering recovery treatment and rehabilitation services to the residents of Exton, Pennsylvania and those living within the surrounding communities.
+Malvern Treatment Center has been offering recovery treatment and rehabilitation services to the residents of Exton, PA. and those living within the surrounding communities.
 Today, Malvern Treatment Center provides services like cognitive/behavior therapy, rational emotive behavioral therapy, 12-step facilitation approach, vocational rehabilitation services, trauma therapy, individual psychotherapy and others in keeping with its philosophy of following rehabilitation treatments that work best to help addicts achieve sobriety.

 This drug and alcohol treatment program also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - short term addiction treatment facilities, inpatient detoxification facilities, intensive outpatient treatment, long term treatment centers, inpatient rehab programs and others.